IDSCP

-As a part of our commitment to Diversity, Equity, and Inclusion, we have developed an innovative initiative to attract, develop and recruit diverse talent to Infoblox.
-The Infoblox Diverse Student Certification Program (IDSCP) is an industry-exclusive program that targets colleges and universities (HBCUs & HSIs) to introduce underrepresented minority students to cybersecurity.
+As part of our commitment to Diversity, Equity, and Inclusion, we have launched a forward-thinking initiative aimed at attracting, nurturing, and recruiting a diverse pool of talent to Infoblox.
+The Infoblox Diverse Student Certification Program (IDSCP) is a distinct program tailored to improve minority representation in technology within colleges and universities, Historically Black Colleges and Universities (HBCUs), and Hispanic-Serving Institutions (HSIs).

 Program Goal